ChanMeng666/Automotive-Repair-Management-System/README.md

 The web application is designed to manage a panel beating service, with separate interfaces for technicians and administrators.
 The application is structured using Flask, a micro web framework in Python, and utilizes MySQL for database operations.
 The application consists of several routes, functions, and templates that work together to provide the desired functionality.

-## Routes & Functions

-The application has the following main routes:

-1. `/` - Home page, which serves as the entry point for both technicians and administrators.
-2. `/currentjoblist` - Lists current jobs for technicians.
-3. `/job/<int:job_id>` - Allows technicians to modify job details.
-4. `/administrator_customer_list` - Lists customers and allows administrators to schedule jobs.
-5. `/administrator_pay_bills` - Lists unpaid bills for administrators to mark as paid.
-6. `/administrator_overdue_bills` - Lists overdue bills for administrators.

-Each route corresponds to a specific function in `app.py` that handles the request, interacts with the database, and renders the appropriate template.
+## Development Process

+The development process began with the front-end design using WebStorm, which facilitated the creation of a user-friendly interface.
+The back-end functionality was then implemented using PyCharm, ensuring a seamless integration between the front-end and back-end components.

 ## Templates

 Templates are used to define the HTML structure of the application's pages.
-They are located in a separate directory and are rendered by Flask using the `render_template` function.
-The base template `base.html` is extended by other templates to maintain a consistent layout across pages.
+They are designed according to the Bootstrap documentation (https://getbootstrap.com/docs/5.3/getting-started/introduction/), which provided guidelines for page layout and component usage.
+WebStorm was used to visually check the design effects in real-time, ensuring consistency and responsiveness across different devices.

+## Navigation

+The application uses Bootstrap's `navs-tabs` component for the navigation bar, which allows for a clear and organized layout.
+By nesting `<div class="container">` elements, we successfully resolved the issue of having multiple `class="nav-link active"` elements on a single page, which is a common limitation in Bootstrap.

-## Data Flow
+## Overall Layout

-Data flows between routes and functions through the use of form submissions (GET and POST requests).
-For example, when a technician wants to modify a job, they select a job from the list on `/currentjoblist` and submit the form to `/job/<int:job_id>`.
-The job details are then fetched from the database and passed to the `technician_modify_job.html` template for editing.
+The application's overall layout is designed to divert technicians and administrators to their respective pages from the home page.
+This diversion approach ensures that each user role has a tailored experience, reducing the chance of confusion or accidental actions.
+All pages inherit the Bootstrap styling and JavaScript from `base.html`, which includes `bootstrap.min.css` and `bootstrap.bundle.min.js`, providing a consistent look and feel across the application.

-# Design Decisions
+## Design Decisions

 ### Design Considerations